Mood boards: the do’s and don’ts

 That being said, here are some tips that help you create a great mood board and also some things you might want to avoid.

-Browse for inspiration in real life
+2. Browse for inspiration in real life

 Use the camera on your phone to take pictures of everything you see that inspires you, whether that is an interesting building, a cool sign, a catchy billboard and the list can go on.
 They don’t have to be great photos – it’s all about capturing thoughts, themes and feelings.

-DON’T: Rely just on digital inspiration even if you do decide to create a digital mood board.
+DON’T rely just on digital inspiration even if you do decide to create a digital mood board.
 No matter if you go for digital or physical, real world inspiration is all around us so why not take advantage of that?!

-Experiment and have fun
+3. Experiment and have fun